Why Business Degrees Are Worth the Investment

 Once you do find a job, it’s true that business degrees do generally result in high salaries.
 In this section, we’ll review data from the BLS Occupational Outlook Handbook.
 Note that the salary figures listed here are overall medians; entry-level salaries will typically be lower.

 The median annual wage for business and financial occupations was $68,350 in May 2018, compared to $38,640 for all occupations.
-In the list below, we’ve included several occupations that align with Columbia Southern University business program concentrations, along with their median annual wages and projected job growth increases from 2016-2026.
-For reference, the average projected growth rate for all occupations from 2016-2026 is 7%.
+In the table below, we’ve included several occupations that align with Columbia Southern University business program concentrations, along with their median annual wages and projected job growth increases from 2018-2028.
+For reference, the average projected growth rate for all occupations from 2018-2028 is 5%.

 Business degree programs do a fine job teaching technical skills like how to use specific kinds of software, how to develop marketing strategies and how to measure success.
 Employers value these qualities, but organizations are also looking for employees with strong “soft skills” like leadership.